jackmpcollins/magentic/README.md

 pip install magentic
 ```

+or using poetry

 ```sh
 poetry add magentic
 ```

 ## Concepts

-The `@prompt()` decorator makes it easy to convert a python function into a query to an LLM.
+The `@prompt` decorator allows you to define a template prompt for a Large Language Model (LLM) as a Python function.

 ```python
 from magentic import prompt